Adalab/modulo-1-evaluacion-final-elialcodes/README.md

-# Sport store on line :football::baseball::golf::surfer::soccer:
+# Sport store on line :football: :golf: :surfer: :soccer:

 Responsive layout of an online sports store.
 The website is responsive, special care has been taken to ensure that it looks good on all types of devices.